 Well, let me tell you.
 I've had the unfortunate pleasure of working with Java and XML since late 1998, when things were rough, at best.
 And some web browsers at that time (and some today, to be honest) would only accept XHTML (HTML that is well-formed) in very specific formats.
-Most notably, tags like that are never closed in HTML must be closed in XHTML, resulting in >.
-Some of these browsers would completely ignore a tag like this; however, oddly enough, they would happily process (note the space before the end-slash).
-I got used to making my XML not only well-formed, but consumable by these browsers.
+Most notably, tags like browsers that are never closed in HTML must be closed in XHTML, resulting in browsers would completely ignore a tag like this; however, oddly enough, they would happily process browsers would completely ignore a tag like this; however, oddly enough, they would happily process browsers would consumable by these browsers.
 I've never had a good reason to change these habits, so you get to see them in action here.